We’re delighted to hear that you’re interested in giving a new, loving home to one of our cats or kittens!

 Leave a message on our answering service on 01738 700 070 or send an email to firstname.lastname@example.org

-, with your name, address and telephone number (preferably an evening landline number – cheaper for us to call) and telling us what type of cat you are looking for.
+, with your name, address and telephone number and telling us what type of cat you are looking for.
 On receipt of your details, our Homing Volunteer will get back to you within 3 – 5 days to have a chat and discuss your requirements.

 Step 2: Home Visit

 Not every cat will suit your specific environment.
 We carry out a home visit to ensure that we find a cat that fits your circumstances.
 Home visits are also a chance for you to ask questions and discuss the ins and outs of homing a CP cat.
 Step 3: The right cat or kitten for you

 Once you’ve had your home visit, our Homing Volunteers will run through the details of any suitable cat(s) and will give you details to arrange to visit them.
 We don’t have a central shelter or office.
 Instead we operate from several smaller units located in various fosterers’ gardens throughout Perthshire.
 Step 4: Taking home your new family member

 Once you’ve chosen your kitty, you can collect them after 24 hours, and take them home!

 It’s an expensive business getting a cat ready for adoption as we neuter, vaccinate (against cat flu, feline infectious enteritis and feline leukaemia virus), microchip, worm, de-flea and vet check every cat that we rehome.
 To help cover our costs, we ask adopters for a fee when rehoming a cat.
 Currently, our standard adoption fee is £70.
 If you feel able to make a donation on top of the fee, that would, of course, be gratefully received.
 Step 5: Advice and support

 If you have any queries after taking your cat home, please don’t hesitate to give us a call.
 Other points to note